October 7

 American forces launched Operation Enduring Freedom with a massive aerial bombardment of Taliban and al-Qaeda targets across Afghanistan.
 This campaign dismantled the Taliban’s formal government within weeks, forcing the regime into a long-term insurgency and initiating the longest war in United States history.

-Space Shuttle Atlantis lifts off on STS-112, delivering the S1 truss segment to lock onto the station's growing backbone.
+Space Shuttle Atlantis lifted off on STS-112 on October 7, 2002, delivering the S1 truss segment to the International…

 Gray Davis became the second governor recalled in U.S.